marshmallow-code/marshmallow/docs/nesting.rst

 .. _self-nesting:

-Nesting A Schema Within Itself
+Nesting a schema within itself
 ------------------------------

 If the object to be marshalled has a relationship to an object of the same type, you can nest the `Schema` within itself by passing a callable that returns an instance of the same schema.